- What is a cover letter and why is it important?

 A family member’s recent experience with X has given me a whole new appreciation of the work Y do.
 I have been volunteering for Z for the past six months, something that has been a great source of fulfilment.
 To contribute further in a professional capacity would be all the more rewarding, while I believe my distinctive perspective would benefit the work I do and the organisation as a result.

-This is where it may help to mention any ambitions or goals you have for the future, although be careful not to take your eye off the role you’re applying for (and definitely don’t make it sound like you want to steal your manager’s job!).
+This is where it may help to mention any ambitions or goals you have for the future, although be careful not to take your eye off the role you’re applying for.

-Finish up with a short, punchy conclusion reiterating some of the key aspects you’ve outlined above – don’t drag it out.
+Finish up with a short, punchy conclusion reiterating some of the key aspects you’ve outlined above.

 Do this in a way that will make an employer excited to meet you for an interview (or at least get across your enthusiasm to meet them and learn more about the role).